Side B coverage – indemnifiable loss

 Side B coverage in a D&O insurance policy is all about indemnification.
-It’s purpose is to financially protect the insured organization when it indemnifies its directors and officers for loss due to a claim.
+To clarify, its purpose is to financially protect the insured organization when it indemnifies its directors and officers for loss due to a claim.
 Indemnification is the action of indemnifying, of reimbursing or compensating, a party for loss suffered.

-Read below and watch the video to learn how the indemnification profess works.
+Read below and watch the video to learn how the indemnification process works with D&O insurance.

 The indemnification process